dizzib/mini-leslie/readme.md

 ## Introduction

-To aim is to reproduce the behaviour of a traditional [Leslie] cabinet but in a smaller space.
+To aim is to reproduce the behaviour of a traditional [Leslie cabinet][Leslie] but in a smaller space.

 ## Core parts